holepunchto/hypercore/UPGRADE.md

 # Upgrade Notes

-Notes for downstream developers who are upgrading their modules to new, breaking versions of hypercore.
+Notes for downstream developers who are upgrading their modules to new, breaking versions of Hypercore.

 ## 10.0.0